MinLee0210/DCASE_2026/docs/NOTE.md

 - The baseline is quite clear for the idea of semantic search; but it could be a situation that ... we can try to use the AST model first for segment, the embed all text query, then sim-search in those text query, and get relevant segments. => This will be my first baseline.

-## ...

-- Count min, max, avg no. of words in each captions => If the number is reasonable, we can use another small language model (SmolLM) to generate more augmented-captions for each audio.

 ## 01/06/2026 (Architecture & Positional Encoding Refactoring)